 - Kuu sa kana sa. – Small things are lovely;

-- Kuchi ganga naa ya yakutatan. - A person of useless speech is worthless;
+- Kuchi ganga naa ya yakutatan. – A person with useless speech is worthless;

 - Kutubaa.
-Jin chikee. - Words are more efficient than money;
+Jin chikee. – Words are more effective than money;

-- Kutuba noo ushikumaran. - A word cannot be retracted once spoken;
+- Kutuba noo ushikumaran. – A word cannot be denied once spoken;

 - Shikinoo chui shiihii shiru kurasuru. – Let’s live helping each other;